tus/tus-v2/draft-tus-resumable-uploads-protocol.md

      |                                            |
 ```

-For advanced use cases, the client is allowed to upload chunks to the server.
+For advanced use cases, the client is allowed to upload incomplete chunks of a file to the server sequentially.

 1) If the client is aware that the server supports resumable upload, it can use the Upload Transfer Procedure with the `Upload-Incomplete` header to start an upload.